gnss-sdr/gnss-sdr/drivers/gr-gn3s/README.md

 This document describes how to build the GN3S V2 GPS Sampler GNU Radio Source USB 2.0 driver.

-More information on the device (not available anymore) can be found in http://www.sparkfun.com/products/8238
+More information on the device (not available anymore) can be found at http://www.sparkfun.com/products/8238

-The driver core is based on Gregory W. Hecker driver available in http://github.com/gps-sdr/gps-sdr.
+The driver core is based on Gregory W. Hecker driver available at http://github.com/gps-sdr/gps-sdr.

-GR-GN3S contains a GNU Radio fully compliant gr-block signal source intended to be used either with GNSS-SDR as a signal source or as standalone signal source block instantiated from a GNU Radio flowgraph from C++ or using Python (also includes a gnuradio-companion interface).
+GR-GN3S is a GNU Radio's compliant signal source block intended to be used either with GNSS-SDR as a signal source or as standalone signal source block instantiated from a GNU Radio flowgraph from C++ or using Python (also includes a gnuradio-companion interface).

 ## Install GNU Radio: